hxy9243/hxy9243.github.io/source/_posts/2019-09-16-Book-Summary-Data-Goliath.md

 https://play.google.com/store/books/details/Bruce_Schneier_Data_and_Goliath_The_Hidden_Battles?id=MwF-BAAAQBAJ
 https://www.amazon.com/dp/039335217X/

-"Big Data and Goliath" is an excellent book a friend recommended.
+"Data and Goliath" is an excellent book a friend recommended.
-It's a summary of all the dangerous and negative ways "Big Data" can shape our societies.
+It's a summary of all the dangerous and negative ways data, and the "Big Data" technology can shape our societies.
 The author Bruce Schneier is a prominent expert in cryptography who published impactful works on cryptography and issues on privacy.
 He's also on the board of directors of Electronic Frontier Foundation.